the-krafty-koder/mastering/notes/backend/messageQueues.md

 A communication method used to handle asynchronous communication between components of a system.

-- They act as temporary storage for messages between producers and consumers, allowing the producer to continue with other work.
+- They act as temporary storage for messages between producers and consumers, allowing the producer to continue with other work, while the consumer executes.
+- Useful for the asynchronous processing of large requests

 # Key components